yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/allscopesensitivitylabels.md

 Namespace: microsoft.graph.allScopeSensitivityLabels

-The derived type is when all sensitivity labels from any resource app are pre-approved for consent.
-When this type is used, if the client application requests more sensitivity labels after the policy is created, the policy will still apply.
+The derived type is when all specific sensitivity labels from any resource app are pre-approved for consent.
+When this type is used, consent is allowed for all sensitivity labels that are specified in the policy.
+If the client application requests access to more resource scopes after the policy is created, the policy will still apply.

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]